-Click the images on the right for a closer view.
+Click the images for a closer view.

 A 443 yard, straight away Par 4, SI 4, the 1st is situated well away from the club house, your tee shot will not be over looked, except by the imposing conifers to the right of the 10th tee.
 A straight tee shot is required here to keep you in play, as the Practice ground, situated to the right hand side of the fairway, is consider out of bounds and a single bunker before the tree line awaits even the slightly off target.
 Your approach shot to the green will undoubtedly be with a long iron or even a wood, so judge your distance carefully to avoid the green side bunker and trouble to the right and to the rear.
 A bogey is always an acceptable start here.
 Play the 10th and you have a slightly shorter 415 yard, SI 5 to contend with.
 The same strategy applies but a rather narrowed view of the fairway can often bring the left hand rough into play.